-Clumping: Easy to maintain and long-lasting, clumping kitty litter is a convenient and economical choice for cat owners; most have clay-based formulas.
+Easy to maintain and long-lasting, clumping kitty litter is a convenient and economical choice for cat owners; most have clay-based formulas.
 After your cat urinates in the litter, you will instantly find the solids that have formed to scoop them out effortlessly.
 Thanks to this, you won’t have to replace all the litter for at least a month.
-Since most clumping cat litter have fantastic odour-neutralising ingredients, you don’t have to worry about your cat’s litter box stinking up your home.
+Since most clumping cat litter have fantastic odour-neutralizing ingredients, you don’t have to worry about your cat’s litter box stinking up your home.
 Check out Cat’s Best Oko Plus Natural Clumping Cat Litter for an eco-friendly, flushable clumping-type litter for your pet.
-This is the Lucky Pet house favourite.

-Corn: Absorbent and perfect for odour control, corn-based litters are great if you’re looking for a biodegradable, low-dust, and eco-friendly litter.
-The risk with using corn litters is that cats can ingest corn, which isn’t safe for pets to eat.
+Absorbent and perfect for odour control, corn-based litters are great if you’re looking for a biodegradable, low-dust, and eco-friendly litter.
+The risk with using corn litter is that cats can ingest corn, which isn’t safe for pets to eat.

-Pine: Pine cat litters are made from recycled pine wood that are lumber scraps.
-Before included in cat litter, the pine wood scraps are heat-treated to remove all toxins, allergens, and oils naturally found in pine trees.
+Pine cat litters are made from recycled pine wood that are lumber scraps.
+Before being added to cat litter, the pine wood scraps are heat-treated to remove all toxins, allergens, and oils naturally found in pine trees.
 The pine tree scent helps control odour.
 Pine-based litter come in three different forms: pellet, granules, and cobble (crushed pine tree wood).
 The granules and cobble texture clump slightly, but the pellets are non-clumping.
-Kitter is one of the best pine litter on the market in Australia.
-It also comes in a kit with a sifting tray.
-Have a look at how it works.

 How to Maintain Your Cat’s Litter Box